Hastings Center for Bioethics: Influence

 The Hastings Center for Bioethics is recognized as having established bioethics as a field of study.

 The Hastings Center for Bioethics' 1987 "Guidelines on the Termination of Life-Sustaining Treatment and the Care of the Dying" was foundational in setting the ethical and legal framework for U.S. medical decision-making.
 It was cited in the 1990 Supreme Court ruling in Cruzan v.
 Director, Missouri Department of Health, which established patients' constitutional right to refuse life-sustaining treatment and affirmed that surrogates could make decisions for patients lacking that capacity.
 An updated, expanded edition, The Hastings Center Guidelines for Decisions on Life-Sustaining Treatment and Care Near the End of Life, was published in 2013.

 In April 2024, new ruling by the U.S. Department of Health and Human Services that requires teaching hospitals to get written consent from patients before undergoing intimate medical exams was informed by findings published in the Hastings Center Report.

 Hastings Center for Bioethics research scholars are frequently called upon for policy advice by committees and agencies at both the federal and state levels.
 Recent examples include Hastings Center for Bioethics President Vardit Ravitsky, who is serving on the National Academy of Medicine’s Leadership Consortium, the Health Care Artificial Intelligence Code of Conduct (AICC), The National Academies of Sciences, Engineering, and Medicine's Gene Drives on the Horizon report, which was produced by a committee that included Hastings Center for Bioethics senior research scholar Gregory Kaebnick, and the National Academies Physician-Assisted Death workshop, whose planning committee included Hastings Center for Bioethics senior research scholar Nancy Berlinger.

 Early in the COVID-19 pandemic, The Hastings Center for Bioethics convened a national team of health care experts to produce three timely guidance documents for health care institutions to use when making difficult decisions about scarce resource allocation during the pandemic.
 The guidelines were used as references for health care organizations, lawyers, and journalists.

-The Hastings Center for Bioethics has taken a lead in addressing racial injustice in the field of bioethics with two key educational initiatives, the Sadler Scholars, and the Summer Bioethics Program for Underrepresented Undergraduates.
-The Sadler Scholars are a select group of doctoral students with research interests in bioethics who are from racial or ethnic groups underrepresented in disciplines relevant to bioethics.
-The Summer Bioethics Program for Underrepresented Undergraduates is a paid, five-day online program for undergraduate students from groups that are underrepresented in bioethics.
+The Hastings Center has pathway programs for early-career researchers and students who are interested in bioethics issues and careers.
+The Hastings Center Sadler Scholars are a select group of doctoral students and early-career scholars interested in bioethics research careers.
+The Stavros Niarchos Foundation (SNF) Global Bioethics Mentorship Program is a one-year remote opportunity for project-focused mentorship for early-career bioethics researchers in low and middle income countries and territories (LMICs).
+The Hastings Center Summer Bioethics Program for Undergraduates is a five-day live online program opportunity for undergraduates who are interested in bioethics issues and related careers who have limited opportunities for bioethics training.